WHO WE ARE

 The School will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to School systems.
 All staff and governors will be made aware of this policy and their duties under Data Protection law and receive relevant training.

-Any comments or queries on this policy should be directed to the Bursar.
+Any comments or queries on this policy should be directed to the Chief Privacy Officer.